This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #Wisk60 #CollectiveBias

 In the past month, I have spent a LOT of time in this room washing stinky, smelly sweaty clothes thanks to warm spring weather; trying to kill all the germs thanks to a couple rounds of illness; and just keeping up with our every day laundry and linens.

 It’s no surprise that Wisk Deep Clean® High Efficiency has helped me battle all those stains, smells, and germs with ease including attacking trapped body oils and sweat I couldn’t see.
 Celebrating 60 years, Wisk was the first liquid laundry detergent and is still as powerful today as it was when introduced in 1956.
 I picked up a bottle while getting my groceries at our neighborhood Harris Teeter – you can’t miss it with the bright red packaging.
-[If you need the Free & Pure option for sensitive skin, find it easily at Amazon here.]
 Be sure to follow the directions for use on the packaging exactly.

 While sorting through our upteenth load of laundry in one day trying to rid us of all the sickness, I realized it was time to give the laundry room a little attention again.
 It was still lacking something.
 It was tidy and pretty well organized, but lacking any real personality to bring it to life.